theramiyer/blog/_posts/2019/2019-08-10-kashmir-and-article-370.md

 -
 ---

-We heard a lot of noise throughout the last week over the abrogation of Article 370 (and subsequently, Article 35A).
+We heard a lot of noise throughout the last week over the abrogation of Article 370 (and subsequently, Article 35<span class='small-caps'>A</span>).
 My friends and I had discussions and arguments as well.
 Everyone kept saying: Article 370 is "no longer valid" in the state of Jammu and Kashmir.
 Why, Jammu and Kashmir was no more a state!
 But then, as with all noises, this noise added to the confusion in our minds.
-And  before we go any further, let me say in simple English, what Article 370 and Article 35A are.
+And  before we go any further, let me say in simple English, what Article 370 and Article 35<span class='small-caps'>A</span> are.
+Easy one-line statement, you think?

+Think again.

 ## The Articles